×

 Are common prescription medications available in Costa Rica?

 "Medicines prescribed in the public sector are received at your care center, at no cost to the patient.
 In that sense, the availability of drugs is always high.
 I do not need prescription drugs.
-If you have to buy a drug and pay for it yourself, the cost is high in the country," remarked one expat living in Santa Ana.
+If you have to buy a drug and pay for it yourself, the cost is high in the country," said an expat in Santa Ana.

 View More Answers